ReshmaResh1242/MachineTest/README.md

 Setting up a React Native project involves several steps to ensure you have everything you need to start building mobile applications.
 Here’s a basic guide to get you started:

 Project Structure:
-App.js : The entry point of your application where you can start building your UI and logic.
+1.App.js : The entry point of your application where you can start building your UI and logic.
-node_modules: Where all the dependencies are installed. package.json: Contains project metadata and dependencies. android and ios folders (in React Native CLI setup): Contain native code and build files for Android and iOS respectively.
+2.node_modules: Where all the dependencies are installed.
+3.package.json: Contains project metadata and dependencies.
+4.android and ios folders (in React Native CLI setup): Contain native code and build files for Android and iOS respectively.

 Additional Setup:
-For android -
+For android - `npm install`
-1. `npm install`
 For ios -
 1. `cd ios`
 2. `pod install`

 Running Your Project:
-For android -
-`npx react-native run-android`
+For android - `npx react-native run-android`
-For ios -
-`npx react-native run-ios`
+For ios - `npx react-native run-ios`

 you can run your app on an emulator/simulator